AndritaLucianGabriel/BankingApp/README.md

 #### *1. ReaderFiles*
  Exception class for the BankAccount class.
    1. readerBank()
-       > Method that will retrieve the all the information needed for a bank.
+       > Method that will retrieve all the information needed for a bank.
    2. readerBankAccount(List<Client> clientList)
        > Method that will read the bank accounts' information from a reader file based on a list of clients.
    3. readerCard(String IBAN)